24 On-Page SEO Tips for Small Business Owners

 This way you can maximise the subject Authority and also build up the size (pages) of your website.

-I commonly ask clients is your website the thickness of a ‘ Text Book’ or a ‘Comic Book’?
+I commonly ask clients if your website is the thickness of a ‘ Text Book’ or a ‘Comic Book’?

 The following Tips should be looked at in context to Basic SEO 101, addressed in my post ‘The Basics of Onsite SEO“.